What Does it Mean to Study Restaurant Management?

 Restaurant managers put in long hours--generally 50 or more per week.
 They can be the first to arrive in the morning and the last to leave at night.
 Managers of institutional food service facilities, such as school, factory, or office cafeterias, work more regular hours because the operating hours usually conform to the operating hours of the business or facility they serve.
 A willingness to relocate may be essential for advancement to positions with greater responsibility.
 Managers typically advance to larger establishments or regional management positions within restaurant chains.
 Some eventually open their own restaurants.

 Certification has become more common as the restaurant industry moves toward increased professionalism and more uniform service standards.
-Although it's not required for employment or advancement in the occupation, voluntary certification provides recognition of your professional competence, particularly if you've acquired most of your skills largely on the job.
+Although it's not required for employment or advancement in the occupation, voluntary certification serves as recognition of your professional competence, particularly if you've acquired most of your skills on the job.

 The National Restaurant Association Educational Foundation grants two forms of individual credentials.